 A: The distance and time of UV-C exposure are important in disinfecting against Candida auris because exposure time and distance from the UV source can strongly influence the effectiveness of the treatment.
 Longer durations and closer proximity to the UV source are more effective in eliminating the fungus.

 Candida auris is still a somewhat novel superbug, and with further research, we will learn how to better treat and combat the fungus.
-But as the threat of spreading continues to rise, it’s clear that UV-C disinfection can be a successful means of combatting the virus and keeping our hospitals & other healthcare facilities safe.
+But as the threat of spreading continues to rise, it’s clear that UV-C disinfection can be a successful means of combatting the virus and keeping us safe.
 And with the efficacy of UV-C disinfection against C. auris so dependent on time and distance, there is simply no better solution than OhmniClean, which allows for an easy way of ensuring both factors are maximally achieved.